DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/code-39-extended.md

 ![](../../../../../images/eurd-win-bar-code-code-39-extended.png)

-## Add the Bar Code to a Report
+## Add the Barcode to a Report

-1. Drag the **Bar Code** item from the report controls toolbox tab and drop it onto the report.
+1. Drag the **Barcode** item from the report controls toolbox tab and drop it onto the report.

     ![](../../../../../images/drag-and-drop-barcode.png)